A function is represented by a FUNCTION_DECL node. A set of

 DECL_ARGUMENTS

-This macro returns the PARM_DECL for the first argument to the function.
-Subsequent PARM_DECL nodes can be obtained by following the TREE_CHAIN links.
+function.
+Subsequent PARM_DECL nodes can be obtained by

 DECL_RESULT

-This macro returns the RESULT_DECL for the function.
+RESULT_DECL for the function.

 TREE_TYPE

-This macro returns the FUNCTION_TYPE or METHOD_TYPE for the function.
+FUNCTION_TYPE or METHOD_TYPE for

 TYPE_RAISES_EXCEPTIONS